abarker/typped/doc/sphinx_docs/types_in_typped.rst

 After that, the Python variable ``t_int`` can be used as a type.
 The individual types are instances of the class ``TypeObject``.

-The basic type specification for a node in the parse tree is the represented as an instance of the ``TypeSig`` class.
-This data structure stores the value type of the node as an attribute ``val_type``, and stores the types of the children nodes (i.e., the function arguments) as a tuple ``arg_types``.
+The type specification for a node in the parse tree (which is also a token instance) is stored in an instance of the ``TypeSig`` class.
+This data structure stores the value type of the node as an attribute ``val_type``, and stores the types of the children nodes (i.e., any function arguments) as a tuple ``arg_types``.

-The built-in parsing methods of the ``PrattParser`` class take arguments which correspond to the ``val_type`` and ``arg_types`` specifications, so many users will not need to use the ``TypeSig`` class explicitly.
-This information is internally stored as a ``TypeSig`` instance, though, and the conventions (such as for wildcards with ``None``) also apply to the argument and value type specifications.
+The built-in parsing methods of the ``PrattParser`` class take arguments which correspond to the ``val_type`` and ``arg_types`` specifications, so many users will not need to explicitly use the ``TypeSig`` class.
+That information is internally stored as a ``TypeSig`` instance, though, and the basic conventions (such as for wildcards with ``None``) also apply to the argument and value type parameters.

-These type specifications are fairly easy to use.
-For example, using the type ``t_int`` defined above, we might have:
+Using the type ``t_int`` defined above, we might have:

 .. code-block:: python

    sig = TypeSig(t_int, [t_int, t_int])

-This specifies a value type at a parse-tree node of ``t_int``, and two children which also both have type ``t_int``.
-This specification would, for example, be used for a function of two variables such as ``gcd``, which takes two integers and returns another integer.
-This type signature would be associated with the handler function of the token which ends up as the root of the parse-subtree representing the expression.
+This specifies a function (in the abstract sense) which takes two integer arguments and returns an integer.
+In terms of the corresponding parse-tree node, it specifies that the node itself has a value of type ``t_int``, and that it has two child nodes which also both have values of type ``t_int``.
+This might be used, for example, for a function of two variables such as ``gcd`` which takes two integers and returns another integer.
+Type signatures are associated with the handler function of the token which ends up as the root of the parse-subtree representing the expression.

-If the ``arg_types`` list (or iterable) is an individual type (a ``TypeObject`` instance) rather than a list then any number of arguments/children are allowed, and they must all have that type.
+If the ``arg_types`` list (or iterable) is an individual type (i.e., a ``TypeObject`` instance) rather than a list then any number of arguments/children are allowed, and they must all have that type.
 For example, this would be the type specification for a function taking any number if ``t_int`` arguments and returning a ``t_int``:

 .. code-block:: python